georgiamoon/meredithsomers/index.md

 ```

-"Somers is gutsy in the start of her story ..." - Maryland-Delaware-D.C.
-Press Association
+"Somers is gutsy in the start of her story ..." - MDDC-Press Association
 "Even the New York Times has cub reporters!" - my dad

 ```